vihara-ambegoda/Office-Bell-Interval-Notifier/README.md

 - Real-time synchronization using DS1307 RTC Module
 - Simple digital output to trigger the buzzer
 - OLED display showing the time and status

+---

+## 📄 License
+This project is shared for educational purposes.
+Please give credit if you use it.

+---

+## 📬 Contact
+If you have feedback or suggestions, feel free to [open an issue](https://github.com).

+---